-First, blogging allows your nonprofit to have a consistent stream of new content to use in your e-newsletter and share on social media which increases traffic to your website and awareness of your nonprofit’s brand.
-News articles on your website can serve the same function as blog posts on your website provided they are dated and written like a blog post, not a press release.
+First, blogging allows your nonprofit to have a consistent stream of new content to use in your e-newsletter and share on social media which, in turn, increases traffic to your website and awareness of your nonprofit’s brand.
+News articles on your website can serve the same function as blog posts on your website provided they are dated and written like a news story, not a press release.

-Second, search engines are consistently searching the web to index fresh content.
-Nonprofits that regularly post new content with keywords in the title are much more likely to get noticed by search engines, especially Google.
+Second, search engines are constantly searching the web to index fresh content.
+Nonprofits that regularly post new blog content with keywords in the title are much more likely to get noticed by search engines, especially Google.

-Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts shared on social media can quickly grow your email list – and if your nonprofit is not making a concerted effort to grow your email list, online fundraising success will remain elusive.
+Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts can quickly grow your email list.
+If your nonprofit is not making a concerted effort to grow your email list, then online fundraising success will remain elusive.

 1) Understand and embrace modern blogging.